wilsonmar/VisualStudio/PerfTest.md

 This text mark-down (.md) file describes how to do performance testing using Visual Studio Ultimate 2013, using an approach that introduces concepts as you work hands-on following step-by-step instructions.
-This is so you get up to speed in the quickest time.
+This is so you get productive in the quickest possible time.

 ## <a name="Scripting"> Performance and Load Test Scripting</a>
 Automated scripts create **virtual users** that take the place of browser real human users.